nanoMFG/VELP/doc/SPD/VELP_SPD_V1.0.0.md

 ### 2.4 Design and Implementation Constraints
 <!--This could include pre-existing code that needs to be incorporated ,a certain programming language or toolkit and software dependencies.
 Describe the origin and rationale for each constraint.-->
 Standard modules of python and tensorflow, scikit learn, and tkinter modules are required.
+### 2.5 Components
+List of critical variables and functions in the tool
+1. Class Kernel_Optimization(): The role of this class is to fit a kernel-based machine learning model on the MD data based on user selection.
+1.1.	function init(): initialize kernel
+1.2.	function kr_fun(): return fitted machine learning model 1.3.	function read_data(): return dataset
+1.4.	function constraint(): applies constraint during optimization 1.5.	function minimize(): minimizes the machine learning model using nedler-mead algorithm
+2. Class DNN():The role of this class is to fit an artificial neural network-based machine learning model on the MD data based on user selection.
+2.1.	function init(): initialize kernel
+2.2.	function kr_fun(): return fitted machine learning model 2.3.	function read_data(): return dataset
+2.4.	function constraint(): applies constraint during optimization 2.5.	function minimize(): minimizes the machine learning model using nedler-mead algorithm 2.6.	function mlp(): return value of y based on  the fitted ML model 2.7.	function save()  and load(): save the network after training or load a saved network
+3. Class App(): Handles the GUI launching and combining different classes.

+We generate data from various known function which have analytical solutions, we check whether model can predict analytical solution or not for various cases.

+Separately test each function in different classes for its performance.
+Test class as a whole.
+Test combination of various class.
+All the test above is performed on the data set with known solution.
+Explain the reasoning behind your testing plan Starting from most elementary functions in each class we test them separately making sure each function works.
+Then, the whole class is test and function communication.
+Then, combination of all the classes together investigated.
+Through this method, we test the integrity and accuracy at the same time, and it will be easier to know if there is any bug or flaw.

 ## 3 User Interaction and Design